dotnet/arcade/Documentation/StartHere.md

        into repo.
     4. Add dotnet-core feed to [NuGet.config](https://github.com/dotnet/arcade-minimalci-sample/blob/master/NuGet.Config).
-    5. Must have an root project/solution file for the repo to build.
+    5. Must have a root project/solution file for the repo to build.

     **Using Arcade packages** - See [documentation](CorePackages/) for information on specific packages.